deepraj1729/Docker-Monitor/README.md

     main.py

-## Add Health Check command inside your Dockerfile for checking Health Status
+## Health Check
-For example running a node js application:
+Add the Health Check Command in the Dockerfile consisting an application For example running a node js application using a docker:

 Add this in Dockerfile: